barryclark/jekyll-now/_posts/2018-01-07-Adversarial-Dreaming-with-TensorFlow-and-Keras.md

 [Special glasses](https://www.cs.cmu.edu/~sbhagava/papers/face-rec-ccs16.pdf) have been used to cause a classifier to misclassify celebrities:
 ![Misclassifying Reese](../images/advdream/glasses.png)

 One can quickly imagine how this can go awry when self-driving cars need to identify obstacles (or pedestrians).
-With these publications in mind, I would like to walk through another approach that combined "dreaming" to create adversarial images.
+With these publications in mind, I would like to walk through another approach that combines "dreaming" to create adversarial images.